 The Healthy Active Natives (HANs) movement is about total wellness, the healing and strengthening of mind, body, and spirit through an active and encouraging community.
 The group has created a place for all Indigenous/Native people to come together in health and wellness, not just physically, but emotionally and spiritually as well.

-Founded and created by Waylon as a Facebook group in 2012, HANs has grown tremendously over the last five and a half years.
-The group now has over 75,000 members, and Waylon spends his time traveling and speaking at reservation conferences and events, encouraging Native communities, especially the youth—hearing their stories of struggle and strength.
+Founded and created by Waylon as a Facebook group in 2012, HANs has grown tremendously over the last 8 and a half years.
+The group now has over 76,000 members.
+Until December of 2018, Waylon spent his time traveling and speaking at reservation conferences and events, encouraging Native communities, especially the youth—hearing their stories of struggle and strength.

 To Waylon, this space of support that empowers indigenous people is important because it helps Native Americans embrace their history, their culture, and their power as a people.